tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Default key: Ctrl+B. This is changeable in the settings.

 This adds 4 '_' characters with the cursor placed between the first 2 and the last 2.
 2 underscores before and after makes bold text in markdown.
-2 asterisks before and after does the same thing, but the editor uses underscores for this specified help function.
-This function can actually be useful even if you are familiar with markdown, but also helps those not familiar with markdown to get the correct formatting character.
+2 asterisks before and after does the same thing, but the editor uses underscores for this specific help function.

 ### Insert italics